 Cheese Beer Sauce:

-My own take here is like an Alfredo Sauce on steroids.
+I am playing on riffs on the perennial classic: My own take here is like an Alfredo Sauce on steroids.
 You say cream and milk, I say stout!
 I got inspired by a rustic and funky cheese dip we used to feast on in our lean student days called cancoillotte, made with a hard to find French Cheese called metton, slathered obscenely thick on peasant bread, and oozing in all directions.
 Much like a cheese fondue, and Welsh Rarebit, except cancoillotte stays liquid at room temperature, even cold, and is therefore quite versatile, equally at home as a sauce, a spread and a dip.

 I wanted to expand my collection of dairy dishes: